-Before any permit shall be issued, a plot plan and a time schedule for any street opening shall be filed with the Public Works Director.
+Before any permit shall be issued, a plot plan and a time schedule for any street opening shall be filed with the Commissioner of Public Works.

-The work in progress shall be open to the Public Works Director and his designated inspectors for the purpose of inspecting and enforcing the provisions of Chapter 25.4.
+The work in progress shall be open to the Commissioner of Public Works and his designated inspectors for the purpose of inspecting and enforcing the provisions of Chapter 25.4.

-Upon completion of any project, the Public Works Director shall cause to be issued a Certificate of Satisfactory Completion.
+Upon completion of any project, the Commissioner of Public Works shall cause to be issued a Certificate of Satisfactory Completion.